IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 ![Pivot Table](https://i.imgur.com/48LLwLO.png)

 **Description:**
 This Pivot Table presents a comparison of total NHIS services between 2019 and 2020 for various HMOs.
-It calculates the percentage change in cost, allowing stakeholders to assess the cost fluctuations for each HMO over the two years years.
+It calculates the percentage change in cost, allowing stakeholders to assess the cost fluctuations for each HMO over the two years.
 The table provides insights into the growth or decline of each HMO's healthcare utilization and its financial impact.

 ## 6. Pivot Table: HMO CAP & FFS